Tenants – Finding a Home in London, Ontario.

 We use this as a guide only.
 Circumstances for tenants and requirements for individual landlords vary.

 What can you expect at a property viewing?

-- At Harrison Carter Group we will accompany any prospective tenant/s on viewings – it’s a security precaution that protects you as much as anyone and it gives you an opportunity to ask questions about the property.
+- At Harrison Carter Group we will always accompany any prospective tenant/s on viewings – it’s a security precaution that protects you and landlord, and it gives you an opportunity to ask questions about the property.

-- Take a tape measure to check if your furniture will fit and a pen and paper to make notes.
+- Bring a tape measure to check if your furniture will fit and a pen and paper to make notes.

 - Be clear with the agent on the terms proposed.
-For example, you may have offered to pay the full asking rent providing that the landlord will agree to your tenancy starting on the 1st June for 12 months and will supply a washing machine.
-The agent will need to check the terms proposed with the landlord and get their agreement.
+For example, you may have offered to pay the full asking rent providing that the landlord will agree to your tenancy starting on the 1st June for 12 months AND will supply a washing machine.
+The agent will negotiate the terms proposed with the landlord and get their agreement

-It normally takes 2 to 4 days for your application to be processed.
+It normally takes 2 or 3 business days for your application to be processed.
 You may be asked by the agent to get in touch with your employer if they are slow in providing a reference.